angrybacon/doomsday-wiki/markdown/articles/2018/12/13/primer.md

 I said earlier that life total management was very important.
-Doomsday and Draw4s both halve your lifetotal and they round up, meaning you generally need at at least 4 life to go off with Doomsday.
-If you life total is dropping quickly you may need to avoid killing with Doomsday.
+Doomsday and Draw4s both halve your lifetotal and they round up, meaning you generally need at least 4 life to go off with Doomsday.
+If your life total is dropping quickly you may need to avoid killing with Doomsday.
 Foreseeing this and knowing when to pivot away from Doomsday will help you win games you might not have otherwise.